 Are they really not capable of doing those things or they are simply so used to a habit it is hard for them to end it and create a new one?

 Think about this.
 We are disciplined to go to school at a very young age.
 Every class we attend has a different boss (boss) who sets varying expectations.
-We do (or do not do) the tasks given to us and in the end, we get a reward (grades) depending on the quality of job we did.
-What do you think will happen to us after graduating university if we do this routine for about 16 years?
+We do (or do not do) the tasks given to us and in the end, we get a reward (grades) depending on the quality of the job we did.
+What do you think will happen to us after graduating from the university if we do this routine for about 16 years?

 Even if we know there are other ways to make money, we will not dare pursue it.
 The reason behind this mindset is not because we don’t have money to fund our business, nor we avoid financial risk, nor we have family that leans on us, nor we don’t have skills but the real reason why we chose not to do alternative ways to create income is because we are trained at a very young age to do a certain habit.

-It is very possible that these people have financially risky but a very rewarding dream for themselves.
+It is very possible that these people have a financially risky but very rewarding dream for themselves.
 However, they don’t act on it because it is not the habit they nor the people around them grew up with so they follow a mediocre vision that was given to them by their parents or by their peers instead.